Samsung/Wits/README.md

 ## Running Your App

-Place your html, js and css files for your project within the `~/path-to/Wits/www` directory.
+Write your application path(html, js and css files for your project) in the `connectionInfo.json` file.
 The contents of this directory will be copied to the TV that Wits is configured for.

-Each time you make a change in `www`, Wits will RELOAD your application on the TV instantly.
+Each time you make a change in `your application path`, Wits will RELOAD your application on the TV instantly.

 ### Configuring the Connection
 You may change the directory that Wits uses to serve your app in the `connectionInfo.json` file within the Wits directory.